eduraga/feeler/feelerSerial/README.md

 	feelerS.getButton1();
 	feelerS.getButton2();
 	feelerS.getButton3();

-	//This returns a string  with ”playing”, ”stopped” or ”program and device not synced”
+	//Get the playStop, returns "stopped" or "playing".
+Or a longer string if program and device is not synced. feelerS.getPlayStopSync();

-	//Can be used to test the state of the devices. feelerS.getBoxState();
+	//check if the boxState is synced with the computer.
+Returns synced is synced. otherwise "not synced". feelerS.getBoxStateSync();

 	//To get the number of boxes connected 0-2 feelerS.getBoxesConnected();

 Output

+	//The variables are not public if you prefer to use them instead.
+Otherwise use these commands so you don’t change the wrong values.

 	//To play
 	feelerS.play();